-- The algorithm works for any kind of con- The computation takes much more time straints.
-As opposed to convex optimizathan its gradient descent equivalent. tion, constraints can be path-dependent and non-convex.
+PROS CONS The algorithm works for any kind of constraints.
+As opposed to convex optimization, constraints can be path-dependent and non-convex.
 For example, it is possible to fix some limit for the Value-at-Risk or the maximum drawdown of the portfolio.

-- The assets do not need to have log normal or normal dynamics, as opposed to the Markowitz framework.
+The assets do not need to have log normal or normal dynamics, as opposed to the Markowitz framework.
 Periods of stress can be easily added to the anticipated scenarios.

-PROS

-- The optimization result adapts to either a buy & hold or frequently rebalanced portfolio strategies, whereas the Markowitz framework assumes constant rebalancing. - There is a 100% certainty to find the global optimum, even for complex cases.

-- The sensitivity of the optimization is the
+The optimization result adapts to either a buy &amp; hold or frequently rebalanced portfolio strategies, whereas the Markowitz framework assumes constant rebalancing.
+There is a 100% certainty to find the global optimum, even for complex cases.
+The computation takes much more time than its gradient descent equivalent.
+The sensitivity of the optimization is the result of the number of portfolio allocations tested and the number of anticipated scenarios.

-CONS

-result of the number of portfolio allocations tested and the number of anticipated scenarios.
 As the memory of the computer is not limitless, there is a maximum number of allocations and scenarios that can be analyzed for a given number of assets.